[Holodeck –

 TUVOK: Indeed.
 This is not the first incident involving Mister Dalby.

-Last week he was found tampering with ships systems to increase a
+Last week he was found tampering with ship's systems to increase a

-friends replicator rations, and he has missed three of his last ten duty
+friends replicator rations, and he has missed three of his last ten

-shifts.
+duty shifts.

 JANEWAY: Commander, you know Mister Dalby better than I do.
-Any idea what
+Any idea

-might be bothering him?
+what might be bothering him?

-CHAKOTAY: Dalby’s always been pretty aggressive.
-My guess is the
+CHAKOTAY: Dalby's always been pretty aggressive.
+My guess is the man's

-and procedures.
+procedures.

 TUVOK: A starship cannot run without protocols.
 Mister Dalby’s attitude